 This document explains how to use the Customized RunGEM program to work with the CEER model.
-It was originally designed for use at the short course held in Banco de la República, Cartagena, Colombia.
-It has been recently updated for use at the "Course in Applied CGE Modeling" that took place in Kitakyushu, Japan, in 2013.
+It was originally designed for use at the short course held in Banco de la República, Cartagena, Colombia, in 2003.
+It has been recently updated for use at the new version of the "Course in Applied General Equilibrium Modeling" to be held once again in Cartagena in 2015.
 It draws on the document "Computing Guide for MINIMAL Using Customized RunGEM", by Mark Horridge, March 2001.